Drug crisis in Scotland: Age divide

 35-year-olds to 54-year-olds (this consists of two defined age groups) have the highest mortality rate compared to older and younger generations, this accounts for two-thirds of drug-misuse/related deaths.
 This feature is different to the United States in which opioid overdoses are from younger users.

 Socio-economic element

-People who live in the most deprived areas have a 18 times higher mortality rate then those living in the least deprived areas of Scotland.
+People who live in the most deprived areas have a 18 times higher mortality rate than those living in the least deprived areas of Scotland.
 One in five in Scotland live below the poverty threshold, exacerbating the crisis.

 Policy proposals

 Policy proposals to tackle the crisis have been suggested: